roahmlab/kinova_robust_control/README.md

 This repository not only integrates the default position control from Kinova, but also implements torque control for **tracking a series of continuous trajectory** robustly under **model uncertainties**.

+Check demonstration videos corresponding to our example scripts at [our website](https://roahmlab.github.io/kinova_robust_control/).

 ## Structure
 The functions in kinova_robust_control codebase are organized into several folders.
 - `customized_msgs`: ROS2 message and service definitions